 This will allow Google’s automated solutions to properly weigh the value of each step, so the system can optimize for the leads that are more likely to convert.

 Measure the customer user journey: use enhanced conversions and upgrade to non-last click attribution

-Increase the accuracy of conversion tracking across Search and YouTube by automatically matching customer data to logged-in user data, all anonymized, using enhanced conversions (broadly available this summer).
+Increase the accuracy of conversion tracking across Search and YouTube by automatically matching customer data to logged-in user data, all anonymized, using enhanced conversions.
 This helps you to recover conversions not otherwise observed.